zhukovdm/smartwalk-docs/content/adm.md

 <font size="4">**WSL runs out of memory**</font>

-If you use `WSL` and your system runs out of memory, Windows terminates the entire process.
-Try to extend the swap file by setting `swap=XXGB` in the `.wslconfig`, see details [here](https://learn.microsoft.com/en-us/windows/wsl/wsl-config#example-wslconfig-file).
+If your `WSL` consumes too much memory, Windows might suddenly terminate the entire process without prior notice.
+Try to mitigate the issue by extending the swap file; set `swap=XXGB` in the `.wslconfig`.
+For more details, see [Example .wslconfig file](https://learn.microsoft.com/en-us/windows/wsl/wsl-config#example-wslconfig-file).

 <font size="4">**A container starts for too long**</font>

-If any of the containers is unhealthy or starting for too long (healthcheck has failed repeatedly on the background), replace `[container_name]` placeholder by the name of a problematic instance and press `Enter` to find out the reason.
+If any of the containers is unhealthy or starting for too long (healthcheck has failed repeatedly on the background), replace `[container_name]` placeholder by the name of a problematic instance and press `Enter` to find out the reason:

 ```bash
 docker container ls -a